OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 your hand.
 They are a resource to help steer when you run into problems, but they are a shared resource used by all the students in your section rather than a personal trainer.
-If you are completely unprepared, expect that you will be unable to finish lab on time and will have to work yourself after lab to complete the assignment on your own time.
+If you are completely unprepared, expect that you will be unable to finish lab on time and will have to work on your own after lab to complete the assignment on your own time, using a Free Pass to turn it in late.

-You may also find that some students in the course who have prior programming experience are able to complete lab assignments on their own before arriving to their lab meeting.
-That is ok, but is not the expectation for students who have no prior experience.
+You may also find that some students in the course who have prior programming experience are able to complete lab assignments on their own before arriving to their lab meeting, and from time to time, you may have one of them as your lab partner.
+However, be aware that it *is not our expectation that students can complete lab assignments ahead of time*.
+While some students with prior programming experience may be able to do this, for those of you who are new to programming, the expectation is that you will need to go to your lab meeting, work with your partner, and ask the TAs any questions you run into in order to complete the lab assignment.
 Remember that labs are intended as practice activities to reinforce the concepts you are learning, and it is natural and expected that you may regularly run into situations where you wish to ask TAs for clarification or assistance on something you have not seen before.
 That is what your lab period is for, and why every lab period is staffed with TAs to answer your questions, so do make use of them during that time as you learn.

 Programming Assignments
 -----------------------

-Programming assignments will be given almost every week, posted on Tuesdays and due the following Tuesday night.
-Programming assignments typically come in pairs: one week, your programming assignment will be to work on a brand new problem setting up your solution and making sure you have a solid starting point.
-The next week, your programming assignment will be to fill in the remainder of that starting point to flesh it out into a full solution.
+Programming assignments will be given every other week, posted on Wednesdays and due Wednesday night two weeks later.
+Each programming assignment includes two stages, and the expectation is that you will complete and start turning in your first stage by one week after the assignment is posted, and finish the second stage by the due date a week after that.
+The purpose of these stages is to encourage students to start their work early enough that they will be sure to understand the details of the assignment and have time to go to office hours to ask any questions they have, particularly when they run into unexpected difficulties.
+Stage 1 of the assignment will get you started on setting up your solution, ensuring all of the names and features are correctly arranged, and making sure you have a solid starting point.
+The next week, Stage 2 will be to fill in the remainder of that starting point to flesh it out into a full solution.

-This semester, we will cover a total of 12 programming assignments, arranged in 6 pairs.
-Each odd-numbered assignment will start a completely new problem with setting up your solution, and each even-numbered assignment will involve building the corresponding solution to a working final product.
-This means that the work necessary for the first assignment in each pair is an integral element of your solution for the second assignment of the pair the following week.
-So even if you fail to turn in the first part, you will still need to make up the work in order to successfully complete the second half.
-Please keep this in mind when planning how to approach the programs.

 We recommend that students schedule in fixed periods of programming time to work on programming assignments each week.
 The best time may be between the